A Tour of the DSL¶

 publications.
 With a non-entity field, such as

 years, we cannot specify fields; a year has no name or other metadata.
-Which fields of a given source are entities/non-entities can be seen in the field tables for the supported Publications, and for each of the States there is also a list of available fields/fieldsets.
+Which fields of a given source are entities/non-entities can be seen in the field tables for the supported Data Sources, and for each of the States there is also a list of available fields/fieldsets.

 Use different aggregation indicators¶